Caleb-Mantey/design-patterns-in-js/Readme.md

 ```

 #### Open-closed Principle
-> This priciple states that a class must be open for extension but close for modification.
+> This principle states that a class must be open for extension but close for modification.

-This princple focus on the fact that the class must be easily extended without changing the contents of the class.
+This principle focus on the fact that the class must be easily extended without changing the contents of the class.
 If we follow this principle well we can actually change the behaviour of our class without ever touching any original piece of code.
 This also means if a Developer named Fred works on a certain feature and another Developer named Kwame wants to add some changes, then Kwame should be able to do that easily by extending on the features Fred has already provided.

 Lets take an example from our `MailerSmtpService` class in the first example and lets make it support this principle.